 Photography Terminology Explained

-I have compiled a list of these simple terms together with short discussions or explanations.
+We have compiled a list of these simple terms together with short discussions or explanations.
 Click on the A-Z sections in the table below to jump to the relevant section.

 An example of a distorted image is the presence of unwanted color lines around the subject due to chromatic aberration.

 Absolute resolution is the camera’s optical resolution of the image specified in horizontal and vertical pixels or megapixel (MP) count.
 The optical resolution is the number of pixels the camera or scanner can actually see or capture.
 For example: 1500 X 1200 pixels = 1,800,000 pixels or 1.8 megapixels

 An image with a high number of pixels is said to have high resolution while an image with a low number of pixels is considered to have low resolution.

 Be aware that there is another kind of resolution – the interpolated resolution which could be presented in higher pixel counts.
 However, it’s the optical resolution that is the true or absolute resolution and not the software-enhanced interpolated resolution specified by some camera manufacturers.